-- Lighter and Softer: The sequel Destination London is this, due to it being rated PG and being more family-friendly than its predecessor, which was more aimed at teenagers.
+- Lighter and Softer: The sequel is this, due to it being rated PG and being more family-friendly than its predecessor, which was more aimed at teenagers.

-- Salt and Pepper: Cody (white) and his handler Derek (black) in the sequel.
+- Salt and Pepper: Cody (white) and his handler Derek (black).

 - Sequel Goes Foreign: Destination London takes place in London.

-- Token Trio: In the sequel, our core three has a white guy, black guy, and white girl—the girl is also British to add some extra diversity.
+- Token Trio: Our core three has a white guy, black guy, and white girlthe girl is also British to add some extra diversity.